 What personal data do we collect?

-Personal information is only collected if you make an order on our site for our products, when registering a new account or registering for our newsletter.
+Personal information is only collected if you make an order on our site for our products, when registering a new account or registering for our newsletter or opting in when on live chat.
 We will use the information you supply without separate consent only to complete and process your order.

 When you register for the newsletter, with your consent your name and e-mail address will be used for our own advertising purposes until you unsubscribe from the newsletter, which can be done at any time.